Alpine-DAV/ascent/src/docs/sphinx/Tutorial_Intro.rst

 Conduit Basics
 ----------------

-Ascent's API is based on Conduit (LINK).
+Ascent's API is based on `Conduit <http://software.llnl.gov/conduit/>`_.
 Both mesh data and action descriptions are passed to Ascent as Conduit trees.
 The Conduit C++ and Python interfaces are very similar, with the C++ interface heavily influenced by the ease of use of Python.
 These examples provide basic knowledge about creating Conduit Nodes to use with Ascent.

 Creating key-value entries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~